10 delightful places for Afternoon Tea in Cambridge

 Peacocks

-Peacocks Tearoom is a family-run, traditional English tearoom located in an old Georgian house overlooking the river and the perfect place to watch the boats go by.
+Peacocks Tearoom in Ely is a family-run, traditional English tearoom located in an old Georgian house overlooking the river and the perfect place to watch the boats go by.

 The award-winning tearoom serves snacks and cream teas to sandwiches and hot meals, and has an extensive tea collection.